Multigraph (orthography)

-A multigraph (or pleograph) is a sequence of letters that behaves as a unit and is not the sum of its parts, such as English ch (typically pronounced /tS/) or French eau (/fr/).
+A multigraph, or pleograph, is a sequence of letters that behaves as a unit and is not the sum of its parts, such as English ch (typically pronounced /tS/) or French eau (/fr/).
 The term is infrequently used, as the number of letters is usually specified:

+Some multigraphs are considered ligatures, or letters unto themselves, such as ij in Dutch, dzs in Hungarian, and dž in Serbo-Croatian and a few other Slavic languages.

 Combinations longer than tetragraphs are unusual.
-The German pentagraph tzsch has largely been replaced by tsch, remaining only in proper names such as Poenitzsch or Fritzsche.
-Except for doubled trigraphs like German schsch, hexagraphs are found only in Irish vowels, where the outside letters indicate whether the neighboring consonant is "broad" or "slender".
+The German pentagraph tzsch has largely been replaced by tsch, remaining only in proper names such as Pönitzsch or Nietzsche.
+Except for doubled trigraphs like German schsch, hexagraphs are found only in Irish vowels, where the outside letters indicate whether the neighbouring consonant is "broad" or "slender".
 However, these sequences are not predictable.
-The hexagraph oidhea, for example, where the o and a mark the consonants as broad, represents the same sound (approximately the vowel in English write) as the trigraph adh, and with the same effect on neighboring consonants.
+The hexagraph oidhea, for example, where the o and a mark the consonants as broad, represents the same sound (approximately the vowel in English write) as the trigraph adh, and with the same effect on neighbouring consonants.

+Heptagraphs

-The seven-letter German sequence schtsch, used to transliterate Ukrainian щ, as in Borschtsch for борщ "borscht", is a sequence of a trigraph sch and a tetragraph tsch rather than a heptagraph.
+Heptagraphs are extremely rare.
+Most fixed seven-letter sequences are composed of shorter multigraphs with a predictable result.
+The German sequence schtsch, used to transliterate Ukrainian щ, as in Borschtsch for борщ "borscht", is a sequence of a trigraph sch and a tetragraph tsch rather than a heptagraph.
 Likewise, the Juu languages have been claimed to have a heptagraph dts’kx’, but this is also a sequence, of dts’ and kx’.

 Beyond the Latin alphabet, Morse code uses hexagraphs for several punctuation marks, and the dollar sign $ is a heptagraph, · · · — · · —.
-Longer sequences are considered ligatures, and are transcribed as such in the Latin alphabet.
+Longer sequences in Morse are considered ligatures, and transcribed as such in the Latin alphabet.